-We consider situations in which an informed principal chooses a mediator among the two options of interim incentive efficient mediators, one of which we call the peace-maximizing mediator and the other the neutral mediator.
-The two mediators each can be regarded as the principal's inscrutable intertype compromise according to the concept of sequential equilibrium of the mediator selection game (defined later), and thus both are theoretically predicted to be reasonable selections.
-The concept of neutral optimum (Myerson, 1983) further resolves the intertype compromise in our setting in favor of the high type, predicting that only the neutral mediator, which is preferred by the high type, should survive as the informed principal's optimal inscrutable choice among the two.
+We consider situations in which an informed principal chooses a mediator among the two options of interim incentive efficient mediators, one of which we call the peace-maximizing mediator and the other the neutral mediator.5 Pooling on either mediator can be supported as a sequential equilibrium of our mediator selection game (defined later), which can also be justified by the idea of inscrutable intertype compromise.
+The concept of neutral optimum (Myerson, 1983) predicts for our setting that pooling on the neutral mediator, which is preferred by the high type, is the most reasonable intertype compromise.
 On the other hand, the peace-maximizing mediator corresponds to the one that maximizes the ex ante chance of peace, which is preferred by the low type.
-It is the unique ex ante incentive efficient mediator in our setting, so the only optimal choice by an uninformed principal if she were to choose before learning her type.
+It is the unique ex ante incentive efficient mediator in our setting, so the only optimal choice by an uninformed principal if she were to choose before learning her type.6